-After you’ve configured an app relationship, you’ll likely need a way to keep some of the Field values of those apps in sync.
-If you updated a Field on a parent transaction, you wouldn't want to have to go through each child transaction and manually update a related Field's value, for instance.
+After configuring an app relationship, you’ll likely need a way to keep some of the Field values of those apps in sync.
+If you updated a Field on a parent transaction, you wouldn't want to go through each child transaction and manually update a related Field's value, for instance.

 Instead, you can configure an Update Related Transaction(s) Action to keep specific Field values up-to-date with one another.
 Fields can be kept in sync regardless of whether they share the same name or not.

-In this tutorial, we'll walk through setting up an Update Related Transactions(s) Action for Fields in related apps.
+In this tutorial, we'll set up an Update Related Transactions(s) Action for Fields in related apps.

 Before We Start...